Zaphodious/proompt/README.md

 With cargo, run `cargo install --git https://github.com/Zaphodious/proompt.git`, and reload your terminal.

-Then, copy the contents of [the example.sh file](example.sh) into your .bashrc (or equivilant file), making sure to replace your existing PS2 binding.
+Then, copy the contents of [the example.sh file](example.sh) into your .bashrc (or equivalent file), making sure to replace your existing PS2 binding.

 # Fonts